ioBroker/ioBroker.docs/docs/en/dev/adapterjsonconfig.md

   - `longitudeName` - if defined, the longitude will be stored in this attribute, divider will be ignored
   - `latitudeName` - if defined, the latitude will be stored in this attribute, divider will be ignored
   - `useSystemName` - if defined, the checkbox with "Use system settings" will be shown and latitude, longitude will be read from system.config, a boolean will be saved to the given name

+- `interface`
+  Selects the interface from of the host, where the instance runs
+  - `ignoreLoopback` - do not show loopback interface (127.0.0.1)
+  - `ignoreInternal` - do not show internal interfaces (normally it is 127.0.0.1 too)

 - `license` - shows the license information if not already accepted.
 One of attributes `texts` or `licenseUrl` must be defined.
 When the license is accepted, the defined configuration attribute will be set to `true`.
   - `texts` - array of paragraphs with texts, which will be shown each as a separate paragraph